MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cmp_monitor_plugs.md

 </table></span></div>

+#### MonitorInfo

+On input, a pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff537050">CMP_MONITOR_INFO</a> structure containing the contents of the plug that was modified.

 ### -field Context

 On input, a pointer to a caller-defined context for the function at <b>pfnNotify</b>.

-##### - pfnNotify.MonitorInfo

-On input, a pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff537050">CMP_MONITOR_INFO</a> structure containing the contents of the plug that was modified.

 ## -remarks